Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Introduction

 In the present work we optimize the performance of a parallel CNOT gate based on Rydberg blockade and EIT in order to reduce the required coupling Rabi frequency for transitions between low excited and Rydberg states and improve the overall gate fidelity.
 With decrease of the coupling Rabi frequency the target-target interaction deteriorates the gate performance \cite{muller2009mesoscopic}.
-When both control and target atoms are excited into identical Rydberg states [symmetric homonuclear interaction, as shown in Fig. \ref{mainscheme}(b)], it is not possible to tune the control-target and target-target interactions independently.
-But when the control and target atoms are excited into different Rydberg states [asymmetric homonuclear or heteronuclear interaction, which is illustrated in Fig. \ref{mainscheme}(c)], if the conditions of F\"{o}rster resonance \cite{walker2008consequences, beterov2018adiabatic} are nearly met for the control-target interaction, and are not met for the target-target interaction, it is possible to substantially suppress target-target interaction and to obtain higher fidelity of parallel CNOT gate at moderate coupling Rabi frequencies of 100-200 MHz, which can be readily achieved in modern experiments for tightly focused laser beams.
+When both control and target atoms are excited to identical Rydberg states [symmetric homonuclear interaction, as shown in Figure~\ref{mainscheme}(b)], it is not possible to tune the control-target and target-target interactions independently.
+However, if the control and target atoms are excited to different Rydberg states [asymmetric homonuclear or heteronuclear interaction, which is illustrated in Figure~\ref{mainscheme}(c)], it is possible to meet the conditions of F\"{o}rster resonance \cite{walker2008consequences, beterov2018adiabatic} for control-target interaction and to keep target-target interaction in the van der Waals regime.
+That allows substantial suppression of the target-target interaction and obtaining higher fidelity of parallel CNOT gate at moderate coupling Rabi frequencies of 100-200 MHz, which can be readily achieved in modern experiments for tightly focused laser beams.

+While working on this manuscript we became aware of a foremost experimental work \cite{mcdonnell2022demonstration} demonstrating the considered EIT gate protocol for two-qubits, verifying the ability to perform a native CNOT gate.
+The authors managed to achieve a loss corrected gate fidelity of $\mathcal{F}_{\text{CNOT}}^{\text{cor}}=0.82(6)$, and prepared an entangled Bell state with $\mathcal{F}_{\text{Bell}}^{\text{cor}}=0.66(5)$ by trapping individually a pair of $^{133}$Cs atoms separated by $6~\mu\text{m}$.